ksu-hmi/Disease-Symptom-checker/projectroadmap.md

 pickle: Enables saving (serializing) trained machine learning models to a file for later use.

-                2. Data Collection   => Done
+                2. Data Collection:
 File Used: Training.csv
 Action: Loaded the dataset containing symptoms and corresponding disease prognosis labels.

-                3. Data Cleaning and Preprocessing Removed unnecessary columns (Unnamed: 133).
+                3. Data Cleaning and Preprocessing:
+Removed unnecessary columns (Unnamed: 133).
 Checked for missing values and ensured data integrity.
 Created a dictionary mapping each symptom to its corresponding index for easier feature handling.